solidusio/solidus_guides/_pages/users/overview.md

 ![Conversion Rate Details](/images/user/jirafe/conversion_rate_detail.jpg)

 # The Purchase Funnel

-$$$
-Do these figures change when you select a new time frame, or do they reflect just the previous 7 days?
-$$$

 Information displayed in the Purchase Funnel section gives you a window into the shopping tendencies of your site's visitors.
 Using beautifully-rendered pie chart graphics, you can see the total numbers of users who: